exosphere-lang/compiler/README.md

 Create a valid Exosphere file such as `ExosphereBucket.exo`:

 ```
-// Create a new S3 bucket with a random name
+// Create a new S3 bucket with the name `ExosphereBucket`.
 ExosphereBucket S3
 ```